-Within the College of Social Work the Bachelor of Social Work Program educates and trains professional social workers to become the agents of change who work on behalf of society and their fellow human beings.
+Within the College of Social Work, the Bachelor of Social Work Program educates and trains professional social workers to become agents of change who work on behalf of society and their fellow human beings.
 More specifically, the BSW Program seeks to establish mutually respectful and supportive relationships with marginalized communities (e.g., people of color, indigenous and aboriginal communities, refugee and immigrant communities, LGBTQ communities, people with mental illness, and rural communities) to assist in the development of community leaders and programs needed to achieve social justice and improve the human condition of all community members.

 Application into this closed major requires both application to the University of Utah and into this program.